zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 accuracy when the problem was binary, so is there some way to keep the problem binary and get higher accuracy than SVM on its own?

-Next we will define a model that will use SVM classifiers to make binary decisiones until an overall classification can be made.
+Next we will define a model that will utilize ensemble methods.
+There will be several SVM classifiers trained on non overlapping data and make binary decisiones until an overall classification can be made.
 The model will have 1 classifier for each class.
+Each classifier will be trained over the same data, however, for each classifier the rating values will be different.
 Each classifier will attempt to decide whether the comment's rating is on the left or the right side of the rating continuum.
 Once the algorithm detects that which side the rating is in, it will make its prediction.

-Below is the testing of this Major_Classifier, which when given a comment will attempt to make a predciton as to what the rating is, to the nearest whole number.
+Below is the testing of this Major_Classifier, which when given a comment will attempt to make a prediction as to what the rating is, to the nearest whole number.

-### Experiment 4: Making the Contribution/the Solution to the Problem
+# Experiment 4: Making the Contribution: Ensemble Methods

 ```python
 class Major_Classifier: